Noorullah162/AiYogaTrainer/README.md

 │   └── (Contains HTML and CSS files for the web interface) ├── 📂 yoga_poses/
-│   └── (Dataset of yoga poses used for training and testing) ├── 📄 bend.mp3
+│   └── (Dataset of yoga poses used for training and testing) ├── 📄 train_data.csv ( It contains train extracted data from movenet )
+├── 📄 test_data.csv ( It contains test extracted data from movenet )
+├── 📄 bend.mp3
 ├── 📄 chair.jpg
 ├── 📄 chair.mp3